Jamie came to me wanting to improve his running and stay injury free for ultra-running events. He has a few goals lined up in the coming 12 months.

 Based on Jamie’s 5km time I prescribed him some training zones based on Matt Fitzgerald’s Pace Zone Index from his book The Runner’s Edge.
 Primarily I had him running at his Level II intensity.
 For Jamie using pace as his measure of intensity at this stage of his training plan, this equated to his Pace Zone 3 (PZ3) which was between 6:09 & 6:45 min/km.

-Over the next four weeks Jamie completed 13 runs.
-Across these runs Jamie averaged 58% of the session (regardless of terrain) inzone.
-He was always between 45% and 63% but typically in the high 50’s/low 60%’s.
+Over the next four weeks, Jamie completed 13 runs.
+Across these runs, Jamie averaged 58% of the session (regardless of terrain) in the zone.
+He was always between 45% and 63% but typically in the high 50’s/low 60%.
 This is reasonably impressive and had accumulated over ten hours of training in the zone that is going to improve the efficiency of his heart and lungs building a great base for his aerobic energy system.
 Within his muscle fibres there would have been an increase in the density of his mitochondria, which are the ‘power house‘ of the muscle cells.

 Consistency of Training

-Most weeks Jamie had three run sessions scheduled, with a bigger week in the fourth week which included a double long run in the weekend (he is training for an ultrarunning event after all).
+Most weeks Jamie had three-run sessions scheduled, with a bigger week in the fourth week which included a double long run on the weekend (he is training for an ultrarunning event after all).
 He completed all his training sessions scheduled (including his strength sessions).
-During his strength sessions I included running for his warm up and cool down to add a little bit more volume to his programme.
+During his strength sessions, I included running for his warm-up and cool-down to add a little bit more volume to his programme.

 You can see in the above chart how Jamie’s fitness (blue line) grew consistently over the four weeks.
 His fatigue levels (pink line) were also managed.
-There would be a peak each week with his long run (which typically generated a TSS of ~180), with a higher peak in the last weekend were he completed two 2hr runs (each with a TSS of 181).
+There would be a peak each week with his long run (which typically generated a TSS of ~180), with a higher peak in the last weekend where he completed two 2hr runs (each with a TSS of 181).
 His mid-week runs would typically generate a TSS of ~85-90.
-He kept his Form (yellow line) pretty consistent throughout the programme, but as a result of the extra fatigue of the double long run in the weekend his form dropped leading into his 30 minute TT.
-Despite this he still managed to make a significant improvement of over 2 minutes.
+He kept his Form (yellow line) pretty consistent throughout the programme, but as a result of the extra fatigue of the double long run on the weekend, his form dropped leading into his 30-minute TT.
+Despite this, he still managed to make a significant improvement in over 2 minutes.